The Martyrdom of Saint Ursula (Caravaggio): History

-In his will of 19 October 1651, Marcantonio left his art collection to his eldest son Nicolò, Prince of Angri and Duke of Eboli.
+In his will of 19 October 1651, Doria left his art collection to his eldest son Nicolò, Prince of Angri and Duke of Eboli.
 The estate was transferred to Naples by Maria Doria Cattaneo in 1832.
 The painting is listed in the inventory of Giovan Carlo Doria's inheritance, taken in 1854–55, in the Palazzo Doria d'Angri allo Spirito Santo, Naples.

 Caravaggio had arrived in Naples from Sicily in September or October 1609.
 Within days he was attacked outside a restaurant by four armed men, leading to rumours that he had been killed or facially disfigured.
 It is probable that he took a long time to convalesce, and it is difficult to link more than a handful of works, and most of them hesitantly, to this second stay in the city.
 The Saint Ursula, however, can be positively identified.
 It marks yet another change in style: in Sicily he had continued the compositional scheme introduced with The Beheading of Saint John the Baptist, a small group of figures dwarfed by massive architecture, but Ursula marks a return to a scene which brings the action directly into the space of the viewer, at the very moment when the Hun king lets fly his arrow, and Ursula looks down with an expression of mild surprise at the shaft sticking out of her chest.
 To the right and rear a few onlookers stare in shock, one of them, the upturned face behind Ursula, apparently Caravaggio himself.
 Everyone who had seen the painting had been stunned, Doria's agent reported.
-Doria himself might have been glad to see his favourite artist, unmarked despite all the rumours.
+Doria himself might have been glad to see his favorite artist, unmarked despite all the rumors.

-Saint Ursula was one of the last paintings ever made by Caravaggio.
+Saint Ursula is said to have been Caravaggio's last painting.
 In July he set off by boat to receive a pardon from the Pope for his part in the death of a young man in a duel in 1606.
 But instead of the pardon, he died; exactly how is unclear, although a fever is most frequently quoted as the cause, at Porto Ercole, on the coast north of Rome.
-A discussion of his death is given under the article on John the Baptist.
+A discussion of his death is given in the article on John the Baptist.

+Modern repairs

+Damage to the painting occurred shortly after its completion.
+The painting had been exposed to sunlight in an attempt to hasten drying of its varnish, but instead the exposure resulted in damage that obscured some details of the painting.
+Repair of the painting has been attempted several times, without much success.

+In 2025, a restoration aided by X-ray analysis of the painting was conducted by Laura Cibrario and Fabiola Jatta is reported to have improved color brilliance and revealed some obscured details that allow better interpretation of the painting.